There are so many ways you can spend your one-day trip to Salt Lake City

 The Tracy Aviary is the United States’ biggest and oldest free-standing aviary, and it’s one of Salt Lake City’s most fantastic attractions.

-Tracy Aviary is a Salt Lake City-based bird sanctuary that provides up-close encounters with birds and nature 363 days a year.
+Tracy Aviary is a Salt Lake City-based bird sanctuary that provides up-close encounters with birds and nature.

 The aviary has a number of different exhibits, including Pelican Pond, King of The Andes, Expedition Kea, North American Eagles, Southern Ground Hornbills, and more.